 - 7. This protocol has been adapted to 8-strip PCR tubes (vs. 1.5 mL tubes) for rapid "batch processing" of multiple CUT&RUN reactions from bulk cell samples.
 The first few steps, i.e. cell harvest and conjugation to ConA beads, are performed in 1.5 mL tubes, and then the reactions are split into 8-strip PCR tubes for the remainder of the assay.
-These steps: - Minimize beads sticking to tubes - Enable more rapid workflows with multichannel pipettes - Provide more consistent sample handling - Enable high-throughput sample preparation - 8.
+These steps: - Minimize beads sticking to tubes - Enable more rapid workflows with multichannel pipettes - Provide more consistent sample handling - Enable high-throughput sample preparation - Note: The CUTANA CUT&RUN Library Prep Kit has also been designed for use with 8-strip PCR Tubes and multi-channel pipettors, further streamlining CUT&RUN workflows from cells to sequencing-ready libraries. - 8.
 ConA beads dry out easily, which can result in sample loss.
 To avoid this problem in the CUT&RUN assay, take caution to prevent ConA beads sticking to the sides/caps of tubes. - To avoid ConA beads sticking to tube sides/caps and drying out, it is essential to use a nutator rather than a rotator (see Table 3), since nutators gently agitate by shaking or rocking tubes rather than rotating end-over-end. - Take note of steps that indicate when to pipette or vortex to disperse clumps and keep ConA beads in an even suspension. - 9.
-Although protocols with shortened antibody and/or CaCl2 incubation times have been published3, in our hands such changes adversely impact yields and reproducibility. - 10.IMPORTANT: Since CUT&RUN has lower background and is compatible with fewer cells compared to ChIP-seq, it is not recommended to assess fragment size distribution using agarose gel or capillary electrophoresis prior to library preparation.
+Although protocols with shortened antibody and/or CaCl2 incubation times have been published3, in our hands such changes adversely impact yields and reproducibility. - 10.
+IMPORTANT: Since CUT&RUN has lower background and is compatible with fewer cells compared to ChIP-seq, it is not recommended to assess fragment size distribution using agarose gel or capillary electrophoresis prior to library preparation.
 Such analysis is not indicative of the success of a CUT&RUN experiment, and further the amount of DNA recovered is often below the sensitivity of detection for these approaches (see FAQs).
 Instead, assess DNA yield compared to positive (e.g. H3K4me3, BRD4, CTCF) and negative (IgG) controls, determine fragment size distribution of sequencing-ready libraries (Figure 5), and evaluate peak structure and expected genome-wide distribution in sequencing data.